EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-partial moisture effect on decomposition/mineralization based on Friedlingstein1999
+Calculates the partial moisture effect on decomposition and mineralization based on Friedlingstein et al. (1999).

 **Parameters**
 - **Fields**